By stalling parliament, BJP trying to make Rahul hero to serve own interests: Mamata | Politics

 - India

-A senior TMC leader said Banerjee, while addressing party workers over the phone during an internal party meeting in Murshidabad district, alleged that the Congress has failed to fight the BJP and has a tacit understanding with the saffron camp in West Bengal.
+A senior TMC leader said Banerjee, while addressing party workers over the phone during an internal party meeting in Murshidabad district on Sunday, alleged that the Congress has failed to fight the BJP and has a tacit understanding with the saffron camp in West Bengal.

 ''Our party supremo, while addressing our internal meeting over the phone, said the BJP is deliberately trying to make a hero out of Rahul Gandhi by stalling the Parliament proceedings over his remarks.
 The BJP is doing this to serve its own interests so that other opposition parties can't raise issues concerning the people.
 They want to make Rahul Gandhi a hero of the opposition camp,'' TMC Murshidabad district chairman and MP Abu Taher told PTI.